Star Wars Episode I Journal

-The Star Wars Episode I Journal series is a young adult science fiction series published by Scholastic, written by different authors, and recounting the story of Star Wars Episode I from the perspective of different characters.
+The Star Wars Episode I Journal is a young adult science fiction series published by Scholastic, written by different authors, and recounting the story of Star Wars: Episode I – The Phantom Menace from the perspective of different characters.
+It is the second Journal series after Star Wars Journal (1998) which recounted the story of Star Wars Episode IV: A New Hope (1977).

-Anakin Skywalker
+Star Wars Episode I Journal: Anakin Skywalker

 Star Wars Episode I Journal: Anakin Skywalker is a 1999 novel by Todd Strasser, taking the point of view of one of its main characters, Anakin Skywalker.

-Queen Amidala
+Star Wars Episode I Journal: Queen Amidala

 Star Wars Episode I Journal: Queen Amidala is a 1999 novel by Jude Watson, written from the point of view of Padmé Amidala.

-Darth Maul
+Star Wars Episode I Journal: Darth Maul

 Star Wars Episode I Journal: Darth Maul is a 2000 novel by Jude Watson, written from the point of view of one of its supporting villains, Darth Maul.